aduud21/heckerbot/SECURITY.md

 ## Alternative, if that doesn't work then

 1. Make sure your in the discord server
-2. DM me about the vulnerability (Hecker#1844) and explain how to do it and how dangerous it is
+2. DM me about the vulnerability (<@710227418492960778>) and explain how to do it and how dangerous it is

-## My discord userID is 710227418492960778

 ## Github